MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/teams-store-validation-guidelines.md

    > * Include a personal bot alongside a personal tab.
    > * Allow users to share content from their personal tab.

-* Tab must not contain elements that completely obstruct or impede workflows within the tab.
+* Tab mustn't contain elements that completely obstruct or impede workflows within the tab.
 For example, bot inside a tab that can't be minimized. [*Mandatory Fix*]

    :::image type="content" source="../../../../assets/images/submission/validation-tab-elements-impede-workflow.png" alt-text="Graphic shows an example of tab with elements that impede workflows within the tab.":::

-* Tab must not have a broken functionality.
+* Tab mustn't have a broken functionality.
 Your offer must be a usable software solution and must provide the functionality, features, and deliverables as described in your listing and other related materials. [*Mandatory Fix*]

 * If your tabs contain a footer, ensure that you remove all links unrelated to app functionality from the footer. [*Mandatory Fix*]